IntentArchitect/Docs/articles/release-notes/intent-architect-v4.3.md

 ### Improvements in 4.3.7

 - Improvement: Visual Studio designer will indicate an error if there are unassigned Template Outputs added after module installation / update.
-- Improvement: Now shows rrrors and resolutions for missing packages on Advanced Mappings.
+- Improvement: Now shows errors and resolutions for missing packages on Advanced Mappings.

 ### Issues fixed in 4.3.7